 As we mentioned, your credit card balances can affect your credit score based on your credit utilization ratio – the overall amount you owe on your cards versus the overall credit limit.

 A high credit utilization ratio can drag down your credit score.
-If a credit card issuer sees that you carry high balances on your credit cards compared with your credit limits, they might view you as a risky customer.
+If a credit card issuer sees that you carry high balances on your credit cards compared with your credit limits, it might view you as a risky customer.

 Why?
 Because high balances might signal that you’re experiencing financial problems and, therefore, might make late payments or skip payments altogether.

 High balances on your credit cards can eat away at both your credit utilization ratio and your payment history.
 This, in turn, might make it harder to qualify for credit or could stick you with higher interest rates if you are able to obtain new credit.
+With this in mind, it is always a good rule of thumb to pay your balance in full at the end of each billing cycle to avoid these types of consequences.